wfxiaolong/Alipay/check_offline_payment.md

 #### Result:

-Customers can get the payment result if the payment is successful or not.
+Customers can get the payment result that if it is successful or not.